tokkoro/ggj23-juuret/README.md

 ## Play

+Builds are in Builds/ directory.
+Linux and Web builds are provided.

 Move your character near a potato and press the Throw/Plant to throw/plant it.

 Plant some potatoes (throw to ground) to end the first round.

 The game lasts for 12 rounds, 8 seconds each.

 ### Controls